wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/canvas-app-source-code/includes/2-exercise.md

 ## Exercise 2: Install tools and unpack

-In this exercise, you will install Visual Studio Code, install the Power Platform extension for Visual Studio, and then unpack the canvas application.
+In this exercise, you'll install Visual Studio Code, install the Power Platform extension for Visual Studio, and then unpack the canvas application.

 ### Task: Install tools

-In this task, you will install Visual Studio Code.
+In this task, you'll install Visual Studio Code.

-1. Go to [Download Visual Studio Code - Mac, Linux, Windows](https://code.visualstudio.com/Download/?azure-portal=true) and select the download for your platform.
+1. Go to [Download Visual Studio Code - Mac, Linux, Windows](https://code.visualstudio.com/Download/?azure-portal=true), and then select the download for your platform.

 1. Follow prompts to install Visual Studio Code.